mayurisamanta/Masai-Travels-RESTful-API/README.md

 # Lessons Learned

-- Gain excessive knowledge on application of Java, MySQL and springboot.
+- Gain excessive knowledge on application of Java, MySQL and SpringBoot.
-- Gain knowledge on creating and using API.
+- Gain knowledge on creating RESTful API.
 - Got to know how to collabrate with team members.
 - Enjoyed the process of learning and creating the application.